-- (1) If the defendant is bound over for trial by the magistrate court, the district attorney shall file the following with the magistrate court: - (a) a copy of the information filed in district court; and - (b) if an order is entered by the district court extending the time for filing an information, a copy of such order. - (2) When a copy of the information filed in district court is filed in the magistrate court, the magistrate court shall at that time transfer the magistrate court record, along with the bind-over order, to the district court. - (3) If an information is not timely filed in the district court in accordance with the requirements of Rule 5-201(C), the magistrate court, upon motion or of its own initiative, shall dismiss the charges without prejudice within two (2) days of the expiration of the applicable filing deadline. - F. Effect of indictment.
-If the defendant is indicted prior to a preliminary examination for the offense pending in the magistrate court, the district attorney shall forthwith advise the magistrate court, and the magistrate court shall take no further action in the case, provided that any conditions of release set by the magistrate court shall continue in effect unless amended by the district court. - G. Bail bond.
+- (1) If the defendant is bound over for trial by the magistrate court, the district attorney shall file the following with the magistrate court: - (a) a copy of the information filed in district court; and - (b) if an order is entered by the district court extending the time for filing an information, a copy of that order.

+- (2) When a copy of the information filed in district court is filed in the magistrate court, the magistrate court shall at that time transfer the magistrate court record, along with the bind-over order, to the district court. - (3) If an information is not timely filed in the district court in accordance with the requirements of Rule 5-201(C) NMRA, the magistrate court, on motion or of its own initiative, shall dismiss the charges without prejudice within two (2) days of the expiration of the applicable filing deadline. - F. Effect of indictment.
+If the defendant is indicted prior to a preliminary examination for the offense pending in the magistrate court, the district attorney shall forthwith advise the magistrate court, and the magistrate court shall take no further action in the case, provided that any conditions of release set by the magistrate court shall continue in effect unless or until evaluated by the district court. - G. Bail bond.
 Unless the defendant is discharged, the magistrate court shall retain jurisdiction over the defendant and the bond until an information or indictment is filed in the district court or until twelve (12) months after the preliminary examination, whichever occurs first.
 If the defendant is indicted or an information is filed, the magistrate court shall transfer any bond to the district court.
 Unless the proceedings are remanded to the magistrate court, all further action relating to the bond shall be taken in the district court.

-[As amended, effective October 1, 1992; November 1, 1995; February 16, 2004; as amended by Supreme Court Order No. 07-8300-025, effective November 1, 2007; as amended by Supreme Court Order No. 14-8300-020, effective for all cases pending or filed on or after December 31, 2014; as amended by Supreme Court Order No. 17-8300-016, effective for all cases pending or filed on or after December 31, 2017; as amended by Supreme Court Order No. 20-8300-008, effective for all cases pending or filed on or after December 31, 2020.]
+[As amended, effective October 1, 1992; November 1, 1995; February 16, 2004; as amended by Supreme Court Order No. 07-8300-025, effective November 1, 2007; as amended by Supreme Court Order No. 14-8300-020, effective for all cases pending or filed on or after December 31, 2014; as amended by Supreme Court Order No. 17-8300-016, effective for all cases pending or filed on or after December 31, 2017; as amended by Supreme Court Order No. 20-8300-008, effective for all cases pending or filed on or after December 31, 2020; as amended by Supreme Court Order No. 22-8300-022, effective for all cases pending or filed on or after December 31, 2022.]

-Committee commentary. - Under Subparagraph (A)(2), the district court may extend the time limits for holding a preliminary examination if the defendant does not consent only upon a showing of exceptional circumstances beyond the control of the state or the court.
+Committee commentary. - If a preliminary examination is commenced within the time limits of Subparagraph (A)(1) of this rule, but completion of the hearing requires extension into a second day that falls outside the time limits, the magistrate court may grant an extension to complete the disposition of the preliminary examination under Subparagraph (A)(2) of this rule.
+The magistrate court may extend the time limits for holding a preliminary examination if the defendant does not consent only on a showing of exceptional circumstances beyond the control of the state or the court.
 "Exceptional circumstances," . . . would include conditions that are unusual or extraordinary, such as death or illness of the judge, prosecutor, or defense attorney immediately preceding the commencement of the trial; or other circumstances that ordinary experience or prudence would not foresee, anticipate, or provide for."
 See Committee commentary to Rule 6-506 NMRA.